Elise Mertens: 2021: Two major titles and world No. 1 in doubles, Olympics debut

 Mertens kicked off her grass-court season at the Birmingham Classic.
 As the top seed, she lost her first-round match to Ajla Tomljanović in three sets which all were tie-breaks.
 In the doubles event with Hsieh, they reached the semifinals and lost to Ons Jabeur and Ellen Perez.
-After Birmingham, Mertens competed at the Eastbourne International where she was the seventh seed.
-Despite winning the first set 6-0, she was beaten in the first round by Coco Gauff.
+Mertens competed at the Eastbourne International where she was the seventh seed.
+Despite winning the first set 6–0, she was beaten in the first round by Coco Gauff.
 Seeded 13th at Wimbledon, she lost in the third round to 23rd seed Madison Keys.
-In doubles, again partnering Hsieh, she reached the final.
-In the final, they faced the pair of Elena Vesnina and Veronika Kudermetova.
+In doubles, again partnering Hsieh, she reached the final where they faced the pair of Elena Vesnina and Veronika Kudermetova.
 In a tight match, they fought back, after having lost the first set and their opponents serving for the championship in both the second and third sets, saving two championship points in the former, and Mertens failing to successfully serve for the championship herself, to win the title.
-In the process, she became the first Belgian player to win three overall as well as different Grand Slam titles in doubles and kept her unbeaten record in Grand Slam finals intact.
+In the process, she became the first Belgian player to win three doubles Grand Slam titles and kept her unbeaten record in major finals intact.
 By reaching the final and winning the title, she regained the world No. 1 spot she held previously for a week in May 2021.

-The week of July 24th saw Mertens representing Belgium at the Tokyo Summer Olympics.
+The week of July 24 saw Mertens representing Belgium at the Tokyo Summer Olympics.
 Seeded 12th, she fell in the first round to Ekaterina Alexandrova.

 Mertens got her US Open preparation underway at the Silicon Valley Classic.
 As the top seed, she reached the semifinals where she lost to fourth seed Daria Kasatkina.
 Seeded ninth at the Canadian Open in Montreal, she was defeated in the first round by eventual champion Camila Giorgi.
 Seeded 15th at the Western & Southern Open in Cincinnati, she was ousted from the tournament in the second round by Elena Rybakina.
 Seeded 15th at the US Open, she beat 20th seed, Ons Jabeur, in the third round.
-She was eliminated in the fourth round by world No. 2 and second seed, Aryna Sabalenka.
-As the top seed in doubles alongside Hsieh Su-wei, they reached the quarterfinals where they lost to 11th seeded team and eventual finalists, Coco Gauff and Caty McNally.
+She was eliminated in the fourth round by world No. 2 and second seed Aryna Sabalenka.
+As the top seed in doubles alongside Hsieh, they reached the quarterfinals where they lost to Coco Gauff and Caty McNally.